 I remember a conversation that went something on the lines of ”You can't do management and operational tasks at the same time.”
 Of course, I disagreed.

-My argument was armed with the conviction that with hard work and perseverance you can push yourself to do both.
+My argument was armed with the conviction that with hard work and perseverance, you can push yourself to do both.
 All it takes is discipline, a good schedule, knowing how to keep yourself productive.

 I was wrong.
 Well not 100% wrong, but wrong enough that I had to sit down and write this post.

 When you are doing operational tasks you need to focus on details.
 If possible you should avoid multitasking.
-Things like reviewing copy, writing, preparing a brief.
-These require a level of attention that doesn’t go well with multitasking.
+Things like reviewing copy, writing, and preparing a brief.
+These require a level of attention that doesn't go well with multitasking.

 Management is different.
 It requires a bird's eye view of operational tasks, knowledge on the method each person uses and of course the business strategy.